Rabies is a very frightening disease that causes plenty of concern among dog owners.

 - Change in how a dog’s bark sounds

 Rabies is a serious disease that needs to be treated as such.
 It is important for dog owners to keep a close eye on their pets so they do not come in contact with wild animals that could carry rabies.
-In addition to raccoons and skunks, bats and foxes are also carriers of this disease, and they are commonly seen in many locations.

 Dog owners should do everything in their power to prevent their dogs from getting rabies, and take them to a veterinarian right away if any symptoms are detected.

-The ultimate thing to remember: always get your dog vaccinated against rabies!
+The ultimate thing to remember: Always get your dog vaccinated against rabies!

 What to Do if Your Dog Gets Rabies